markkimsal/amphp-mqtt/README.md

 QoS 2 packets will resolve when the client gets a Pubcomp packet.
 The client will automatically respond to Pubrec with a Pubrel as per the spec.

+Supports TLSv1.2 by using "tls://" prefix to the URI of the server.
+Peer verification is not done.

 ```php
 <?php
 include('vendor/autoload.php');